StephenGregory/TaskerJavaScriptHelpers/README.md

 Do with that information what you will!
 For example, [you can use AutoNotification](http://imgur.com/a/ZPTwv#0) to notify you when there's a new issue coming out.

-### Distribution
+## How the heck do I use these things?!

+First you need to install [Node.js](https://nodejs.org/download/).

-Run the following commands to obtain the distribution versions of the helpers:
+Second, from a fresh clone, run the following commands to obtain the distribution versions of the helpers:

     npm install
     gulp

+That'll do a little wizardry and create Tasker friendly versons in `./dist`.
+Now put those helpers on your Android device.

+Within a Tasker task, create a _JavaScript action_ and point to any of the helpers!
+Then you may use the use the variables, defined above, any way you can think of!